 Report the incident IMMEDIATELY to the Sheriff’s office, then to the school.

-Due to the possibility of “the big quake” here in California, it is always wise to be prepared.
-Our school has a plan should a disaster occur during the school day.
+Our school has a detailed plan should a disaster occur during the school day.
 Please review the items listed below.

 The principal and staff will be responsible for all children until a parent or authorized person arrives.
 Students will be signed out of each individual classroom by parent/guardian.